 We do not routinely treat for bees.

 Honey Bees: If a swarm or nest is a threat to a household then our Pest Control Officer can be requested to visit to determine if it is likely that a bee keeper could capture the bees.
-If so a Bee Keeper will be called out, or we may collect for Council hives.
+If so a Bee Keeper will be called out.

 Masonry Bees: Slightly smaller than honey bees but similar appearance.
 These insects are solitary.
 A single female will tunnel into soft mortar or sandstone and lay her eggs in six or so small chambers she builds off her tunnel.
 Once complete the adults die off.
 Two broods are produced each year - in April and July.
 These insects are incapable of stinging us so we will not destroy them.